gitgrimbo/example-pluto-jetty-integration-test/README.md

 1. Copy a project-local copy of `pluto-portal-driver-config.xml` into the copied Pluto webapp.
 This lets us create our own pages, and place the right portlets on them for the integration test.

-1. Use the maven-dependency-plugin to unpack the webapps required for testing into "target".
-From here we can run a simple ModifyWebXml class using the `org.codehaus.mojo` exec plugin to add the PlutoInvoker servlet entries into web.xml.
-This is required for integration with the Pluto portlet container.

 1. Use the `jetty-maven-plugin` plugin to start Jetty in the `pre-integration-test` phase.

 1. Jetty will be pointed to a project-local copy of `jetty.xml` and `realm.properties`, which will allow us to aggregate together the webapps that we need for the integration tests.